brendanok/Fitness_Data/README.md

 >* <b>reps:</b> number of repetitions for the set
 >* <b>set:</b> which set of the workout

-I also included a separate table in a file called "groups.csv" that I use for extra information regarding the workouts:
+I also included a separate table in a file called "group.csv" that I use for extra information regarding the workouts:

 >* <b>exercise:</b> name of the workout
 >* <b>first:</b> primary muscle group(s) targeted